Hammarn/1MB335/Lab5.md

-# Lab 5 - compare with genomes from other species
+# Session 5 - compare with genomes from other species

 START HERE